xak2000/nomad/website/source/guides/stateful-workloads/host-volumes.md

 - Stop and purge the `mysql-server` job.

-- Remove the `host_volume "mysql"` stanza from your Nomad client configuration and restart the Nomad service on that client
+- Remove the `host_volume "mysql"` block from your Nomad client configuration and restart the Nomad service on that client

 - Remove the /opt/mysql/data folder and as much of the directory tree that you